-So, there's such subtle ways that you can really shift a dead-end question to a powerful question, and it will make all of the difference because no matter what, if you're asking a question, your brain is going on a hunt to find an answer and it matters what answers you come up with.
+So they're such subtle ways that you can really shift a dead-end question to a powerful question and it will make all the difference because no matter what, if you're asking a question, your brain is going on a hunt to find an answer, and it matters what answers you come up with.
 And the answers that you come up with many times are shaped by the premise of the original question.

-So, here's your homework, this is what I want you to pay attention to.
-One, start bringing awareness to the questions that are running through your mind, and if there are any of those dead-end questions that I mentioned today, if any of those seem like they come up a lot for you, just bring awareness to the questions that you ask yourself.
+So here's your homework.
+This is what I want you to pay attention to.
+One, start bringing awareness to the questions that are running through your mind, and if there are of those dead-end questions that I mentioned today, if any of those seem like they come up a lot for you, just bring awareness to the questions that you ask yourself.
 I want you to also notice if your brain is coming up with negative answers.
-Now, here's the thing nothing has gone wrong.
-If that's the case, you understand why that is, but you have to become first aware of it and then start to supervise it.
+Now, here's the thing.
+Nothing has gone wrong if that's the case.
+You understand why that is, but you have to become first aware of it, and then start to supervise it.
 Start to see if maybe I can come up with a neutral answer.
-Maybe I can come up with a slightly positive answer?
-Identify those dead-end questions, right, questions that have baked into them a negative premise because those questions I promise are going to keep you stuck.
-Then, what I really like to do is to find a powerful question that you want to consciously practice.
+Maybe I can come up with a slightly positive answer.
+Identify those dead-end questions.
+Questions that have baked into them a negative premise, because those questions I promise, going to keep you stuck.

+And then what I really like to do is to find a powerful question that you can to consciously practice.
 Remember, all of this work is developing a skill.
 It is one thing to listen to me talk about this for 30 minutes in a podcast episode.
-It is another thing to start to practice this work, and so, finding a powerful question that you want to consciously practice.
-Maybe you want to write it down in the morning.
-Maybe you want to have it as the background to your phone.
-Maybe you want to write it on a sticky and put it somewhere you'll see it.
-Something to start to build it into your mind, build it into a new neuro pathway.
+It is another thing to start to practice this work.
+And so finding a powerful question that you want to consciously practice; maybe you want to write it down in the morning, maybe you want to have it as the background to your phone, maybe you want to write it on a sticky and put it somewhere where you'll see it.
+Something to start to build it into your mind.
+Build it into a new neural pathway.